ibm-cloud-docs/resiliency/services/postgresql.md

 {: #ha-recovery-sla}

 {{site.data.keyword.databases-for-postgresql}} deployments conform to the {{site.data.keyword.cloud_notm}} Databases [High availability, Disaster recovery, and Service Level Agreement (SLA)](/docs/cloud-databases?topic=cloud-databases-ha-dr) information and terms.

+## General DR Guidance

+Backups are placed in a cross-regional Object Storage bucket, which enables them to be restored in any region (though not across compliance boundaries) and even across accounts, if using the API and sufficient account access is granted.

+A point to remember with IBM Cloud database backups is that backups can only be restored by creating a new instance - you cannot have an existing instance and apply backups to it in a cumulative manner.
+The tine it takes to fully restore a database may range from minutes, to hours, even to days, depending on the amount of data that it stores.
+It's therefore important to test restores to have some indication as to how long the restore process might take, baring in mind, this may still only provide a rough indication, since restores can be affected by many different factors.
+If the restore process is longer than desired, then consider breaking the database down into several, smaller instances or taking other actions - such as purging old data - which has the effect of reducing the overall size of the database.

+A number of IBM Cloud Databases, including PostgreSQL, EnterpriseDB and MySQL, also support Read-only Replicas.
+These are replicated databases that are set up in a Master / Replica configuration where the master sends changes to the replica and those changes are applied to the replica instance asynchronously.
+Under normal operation, the replica can only be used for read transactions, so can support read-intensive operations, such as reporting.
+In a DR situation, a read-only replica can be promoted to a read-write, stand-alone instance, with and RTO/RPO of minutes.
+Once completed, client connection strings will need to be redirected to this instance.

+While loss of the database is one scenario to consider, another is corruption of the data it stores.
+Data corruption within databases can be caused by multiple means, inculding malfunctioning software, bad disks and even through the hands of users, whether accidental or deliberate.
+Sometimes this corruption can be quickly identified, other times, it may take a lot longer for a data problem to be spotted.
+Remember that if you rely solely on read-replica databases for disaster recovery, then it is likely the replica will also contain any data corruption, which may be difficult to reverse, if at all - so taking backups as well as having read-replicas is advised.
+It's therefore important to think about how data corruption might affect the databases your workloads rely on, and how to recover from that corruption.
+If the corruption is discovered quicky, then using database backups taken before the corruption occured may be a way to recover.
+If the corruption is discovered more slowly, then other means of repair may need to be considered, such as scripting to directly fix data.
+The tactic deployed will usaully depend on factors such as potential for data loss.